 CPU: Intel Core i5-8250U - i7-8550U | Graphics: Intel UHD Graphics 620 | RAM: 8GB - 16GB LPDDR3 | Screen: Up to 13.3-inch Ultra HD (3840 x 2160) Micro-edge touchscreen | Storage: 256GB-2TB NVMe SSD

-If you’re looking for a laptop that you can fold up and play with when you’re done writing for the day, look no further than the HP Spectre X360.
-Not only is this one of the best 2-in-1 laptops you can buy today, but thanks to the keyboard’s stiff force curve, you’ll find typing is a breeze for any touch-typist.
+If you’re looking for a laptop that you can fold up and play with when you’re done writing for the day, look no further than the HP Spectre x360.
+Not only is this one of the best 2-in-1 laptops you can buy today, but thanks to the keyboard’s stiff force curve, you’ll find typing is a breeze for any touch typist.
 And, thanks to its long battery life, you’ll be able to write all day on this comfortable keyboard without having to worry about scrambling for your charger.
+That’s not to mention the beautiful 4K display, which will make text look nice and crisp with no pixelation.

 Read the full review: HP Spectre X360